C0D3D3V/Moodle-Downloader/README.md

 # Automatic Moodle Downloader

-The `moodleCrawler.py` script downloads all the files posted in the course page of all the courses in your moodle page.
+The `moodleCrawler.py` script downloads all the files posted in the course page of all the courses you are enroled to.
 Dublicated Files in the `root_dir` get deleted.
 Links in the history file get not downloaded.

 You can change names of downloaded Files and Places them to a different location, they will not be downloaded again (only if you delete the history files).